eldoy/mongowave/README.md

   // Use 'id' instead of '_id'
   simpleid: true,

-  // The default limit for batch queries
+  // The default size for batch queries
-  limit: 20,
+  batchsize: 20,

   // Connection options for Mongodb Client
   connection: {